ossd-s23/project-evaluation/jupyter_evaluation.md

 __Do pull requests get reviewed?__

-Yes mostly "oppiabot" check pull requests and ask to change it if some part of merge request or label is not in appropriate way.
+Yes "pre-commit-ci[bot]" check pull requests first and fixing automatically.
+After that, maintainer reviews and leaving the comments and merge it.

 __Do maintainers thank people for their contributions?__